Shade bush warbler

 The shade bush warbler or shade warbler (Horornis parens) is a species of bird in the family Cettiidae.

 It is found only in Solomon Islands, where it is endemic to the island of Makira (formerly San Cristobal Island).

-Its natural habitats are tropical moist lowland forests and tropical moist montane forest above 600m.
+Its natural habitats are tropical moist lowland forests and tropical moist montane forests above 600m.
 It feeds on insects in the undergrowth and on the ground.